Ill-posedness results in critical spaces for some equations arising in hydrodynamics: Proof of the Linear Theorem

 and for all $1<p<\infty.$

-For the $L^p$ estimate, we use, as a black box, Theorem 3.2--the work will go into writing our commutator in the form of the operator in Theorem 3.2.
-A direct consequence of their results is the $L^p$ estimate above.
+To pass from $L^2$ to $L^p,$ the work will go into writing our commutator in the form of a so-called standard kernel and proving various estimates on the kernel.
 As for the $W^{1,p}$ estimate, we show that this is a consequence of the $L^p$ estimate.

 \addtocontents{toc}{\SkipTocEntry}